hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 ### Synchronize dependencies

-To keep your managed dependency set tidy for an *existing* project, run the following command to [sync your code?™s dependencies](https://go.dev/doc/modules/managing-dependencies).
+To keep your managed dependency set tidy for an *existing* project, run the following command to [sync your code?ï¿½s dependencies](https://go.dev/doc/modules/managing-dependencies).

 ```bash
 go mod tidy